One fine evening the following email was shot to the Precimark team

 8. Before starting, take an objective and fair assessment of

-.
+the idea.
 People have biases of being too rosy of their ideas.

 Avoid this bias.
 Moreover, focus on flaws of the ideas.
 Try to eliminate